TheMightyPenguin/dessert-box/README.md

 $ npm install dessert-box
 ```

-Have your atoms ready, and also export a flat array with all of the pieces that make up your atoms fn:
+Configure [vanilla-extract](https://github.com/seek-oss/vanilla-extract) and [`sprinkles`](https://github.com/seek-oss/vanilla-extract/tree/master/packages/sprinkles) and have your atoms ready, and also export a flat array with all of the pieces that make up your atoms fn:

 ```js
 // atoms.css.ts